Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Model

-We stress that these dipole elements $d_{i,p}$ are expressed in the laboratory-fixed frame and need to be transformed to their known values in the molecule-fixed frame.
+In this equation, the dipole elements $d_{i,p}$ are expressed in the laboratory-fixed frame and need to be transformed to their known values in the molecule-fixed frame.
 This is easily done by using spherical tensor transformations [see Eq.~(\ref{app:single;sub:sph;eq:T})].

+Finally, it is important to stress that our model is intended to study the effects of the molecular dipole-dipole interaction on the rotational levels in isolation.
+We have neglected other degrees of freedom with impact on the angular momentum, most importantly hyperfine structure~\cite{krems_molecules_2019,blackmore_controlling_2020}, but also vibration in polyatomic molecules~\cite{jadbabaie_characterizing_2023}.
+Our model also neglects other inter-molecular interactions, such as van der Waals contributions~\cite{lepers_long-range_2013}.
+Nevertheless, our simplified model enables us to isolate the behavior of rotation to be able to model realistic scenarios in future work.